Anthony Edwards (basketball): Early life

-High school career
+High school

 Due to his success with the Atlanta Xpress 15-under Amateur Athletic Union team, Edwards was considered a four-star recruit by Rivals in 2016.
 He began playing high school basketball for Therrell High School in Atlanta as a member of the 2019 class.
 In early January 2017, Edwards transferred to Holy Spirit Preparatory School in Atlanta and reclassified to the 2020 class.
 He made the move in an effort to improve his academic performance, since Holy Spirit Preparatory had "small class sizes and support to help that."

 In March 2018, Edwards helped Holy Spirit Preparatory defeat The Heritage School for the Georgia Independent School Association (GISA) Class AAA state championship.
 He reclassified back to the 2019 class in November 2018 after seeing academic improvement.
 As a result, Edwards rose to become the number one recruit in the Top247 rankings by recruiting website 247Sports.
 In his senior season, his team finished as GISA Class AAA runners-up to The Heritage School, despite 27 points from Edwards.
 At the end of the season, he was averaging 29 points, nine rebounds, and two assists per game.
-Edwards garnered USA Today All-USA first team and MaxPreps All-American fourth team recognition.
+Edwards garnered USA Today All-USA first team recognition.
 He played in the McDonald's All-American Game and Jordan Brand Classic in March and April 2019, respectively.

 Recruiting

 By consensus among major recruiting services 247Sports, ESPN, and Rivals, Edwards was rated a five-star recruit, top-five player, and the top shooting guard in the 2019 class.
 On February 11, 2019, he committed to play college basketball for Georgia, becoming the program's best recruit in the modern recruiting era.
 Edwards chose the Bulldogs over offers from Florida State, Kansas, Kentucky, and North Carolina.
-Edwards was drawn to Georgia because two of his favorite players, Dwyane Wade and Victor Oladipo, had been coached in college by head coach Tom Crean.
+He was drawn to Georgia because two of his favorite players, Dwyane Wade and Victor Oladipo, had been coached in college by head coach Tom Crean.